oklas/react-through/docs/basics/Direct.md

 export default throughDirect('indicator')(Indicator)
 ```

-And ballance is rendered at top bar of our application:
+this ballance indicator may be rendered at application top bar:

 ```js
 const  TopBar = (props) => (